neingeist/virssh/README.md

 virssh is a simple wrapper around sudo and virsh that allows users to control their libvirt VM(s) through SSH.
 Currently supported is starting/stopping VMs, serial console and listing all VMs to get their status.
+Authorization is done using SSH public keys.

 Configuration: